Ysgol Gyfun Gymraeg Plasmawr: Teaching awards

 Two of the school's teachers have been awarded Teaching Awards.
 Mrs Meinir Rees became the Wales SEN Teacher of the Year in 2005, and later that year became the UK SEN Teacher of the Year.
 The following year, Mr Geraint Rees became the Wales Secondary Headteacher of the Year and was runner up for the UK version of the Award.

+Events

+Cardiff's first regional eisteddfod, Eisteddfod Caerdydd, was held at Ysgol Plasmawr on Friday 17 January 2020.